meet the shorkk team

 With our strong ties to Lebanon, we decided to do something positive.
 We know how popular Lebanese food is in the UK, and we think it is only right that more people know how good Lebanese ingredients are!

-shorkk: bringing you the best from Lebanon.
+shorkk: bringing you the best from Lebanon

-What does shorkk mean?
+what does shorkk mean?

-Unfortunately the Arabic word for thistle, شوك, is not easy to transcribe into English phonetics, no matter what combination of vowels and consonants we used – shawk – shauk – shauwk – shouwk.
+The Arabic word for thistle, شوك, is not easy to transcribe into English phonetics.
+We tried lots of combinations of vowels and consonants – shawk – shauk – shauwk – shouwk.

-It was a perfect fit – particularly as the Arabic word for fork, شوكي showkey, comes from the Arabic word for thistle, شوك showk.
+It was a perfect fit – particularly as the Arabic word for fork, شوكي (showkey) comes from the Arabic word for thistle, شوك showk!

-The image above illustrates the origins of our name better than any wordy explanation.
+This image illustrates the origins of our name way better than any wordy explanation.